 Houses typically have a heating and cooling system (HVAC) to regulate temperature.
 The objective of the HVAC system is to maintain the internal temperature of the house at the parameter set by a thermostat.
 This parameter is called the, set point, and represents a numerical value for temperature.
 The HVAC system is always answering the question, "is the temperature in the house equal to the set point?"
-The answer is given as an offset (positive or negative) used decide whether to heat or cool the house.
+The answer is given as an offset (positive or negative) used to determine whether to heat or cool the house.

 However, what the HVAC system cannot do is answer the question, "is the room comfortable?"
 That is a qualitative measure which requires a value judgment.
 If you have more than one person who live in your house you know that each person will have a different idea of what is "comfortable."
 This value decision is made by a person who then adjusts the thermostat (i.e. set point) accordingly.

 This is precisely what quality programs do, they facilitate making value decisions connected with customer satisfaction which are then used to adjust set points to underlying systems (management and production) to achieve the desired outcome.
 This is in some fashion a form of regulation based on a qualitative assessment instead of a quantitative measure.

 While qualitative regulation is an important capability missing from many organizations, it perhaps is not the most important function of a quality program.
 There is still another question that quality programs answer that can significantly influence customer satisfaction and it is this, "are the underlying systems capable of achieving customer satisfaction?"

-In the case of the heating and cooling scenario, "is the HVAC system capable of keeping the room comfortable?"
-A HVAC system may not:
+In the case of the heating and cooling scenario, "is the HVAC system capable of keeping the room comfortable?" an HVAC system may not:

 be fast enough to heat or the cool the room in response to external changes in temperature,